Advertisement

 Winston Taylor is a transatlantic law firm created in 2026 by the merger of US firm Winston & Strawn and Taylor Wessing's UK-led business.

-The firm was established in 2002 through the merger of the UK's Taylor Joynson Garrett and Germany's Wessing & Berenberg-Gossler.
-Taylor Joynson Garrett traced its roots back to 1782, while Wessing & Berenberg-Gossler was founded in 1873, so it’s fair to say the firm has a healthy dose of history behind it.
+Taylor Wessing itself was one of Europe's best-known international law firms.
+It was established in 2002 through the merger of the UK's Taylor Joynson Garrett and Germany's Wessing & Berenberg-Gossler.
+Taylor Joynson Garrett traced its roots back to 1782, while Wessing & Berenberg-Gossler was founded in 1873, giving the firm a history spanning more than two centuries.

 Recent work highlights